 This is an idea proposed in 2012 as a Cambridge Computer Science Part II project, and has been completed by Heidi Howard.
-It was supervised by Anil Madhavapeddy as part of my OCaml Labs project.
+It was supervised by Anil Madhavapeddy as part of the OCaml Labs project.

 The Paxos algorithm, despite being synonymous with distributed consensus for a decade, is famously difficult to reason about and implement due to its non-intuitive approach and underspecification.
 In response, this project aimed to implement and evaluate a framework for constructing fault-tolerant applications, utilising the recently proposed Raft algorithm for distributed consensus.
 Constructing a simulation framework for our implementation would enable us to evaluate the protocol on everything from understandability and efficiency to correctness and performance in diverse network environments.